 Once the spa is in place and wired up by the electrician, it can be filled.
 Once it is filled, one of our staff members will meet with you by appointment to put the finishing touches on the job!
 We will check all functions, and then show you how to use your new spa.
 We will bring your water care products, which are included in every purchase, and show you how to use the products.
 After the purchase, we are available to answer questions for you, and to help you with any issues related to the installation.
 You can also bring a water sample in to the store for testing as much as once per month!

-You should want to know that you won’t be treated like a stranger when you come in our store!
+We want you to know that you won’t be treated like a stranger when you come into our store!
 When you do business with us, you will get the personal touch.
-You’re not buying your spa from a BIG BOX STORE OR A WEBSITE, NEITHER OF WHICH OFFER SERVICE AFTER THE SALE!
-If your new spa needs help in the future, we will be ready to help.
-All of our spas have a warranty, which we will discuss with you.
+You’re not dealing with a BIG BOX STORE OR A WEBSITE, NEITHER OF WHICH OFFER SERVICE AFTER THE SALE!
+If your new spa needs help in the future, we will be here for you and ready to help.
+All of our spas have generous warranties, which we will discuss with you.

 305 C Amador Avenue.
 Seaside, CA 93955, across the street from the Embassy Suites Hotel at the corner of Del Monte Ave and Canyon del Rey in Seaside.
 Please note: You can park in the alley and come in our back entrance if you’d like.

 This is our favorite subject!
 We only sell Hot Spring brand spas because, after decades in the hot tub business, we know from experience that Hot Spring Spas are, hands down, the very best.
 They’re the most well-built, well-insulated for efficiency, well-designed, highest quality, lowest maintenance spas available on the market.

 Hot Spring includes just the right amount of jets for the spa.
 Not too many, which can diminish power, but enough to bring power where you want it.
 Also, Hot Spring features the patented moto-massage jet, which comes many of its models.
 These jets will give you a massage while you soak!